Ursula Wiedermann: Cancer immunotherapy research

-Beginning around 2004 Wiedermann began to working on the technology that evolved into HER-Vaxx, a B cell peptide cancer immunotherapy that could induce an antibody response targeting HER-2 overexpressing tumours.
+Beginning around 2004 Wiedermann began working on the technology that evolved into HER-Vaxx, a B cell peptide cancer immunotherapy that could induce an antibody response targeting HER-2 overexpressing tumours.
 Following on from favourable pre-clinical data, Wiedermann et al. ran a small 10-patient safety study of HER-Vaxx in ten patients with Stage IV metastatic breast cancer, albeit with low HER-2 expression.
 This study found the vaccine to be safe, with no observed cardiotoxicity.
 The patients developed anti-HER-2 antibodies and in vitro, those anti-HER-2 antibodies showed potent anti-tumour activity.
 Also in vitro, blood from the patients carried markers of a cellular immune response such as IL-2, IFN-γ and TNF-α (meaning that ultimately patients could be expected to develop T cells to kill the cancer cells, and not just antibodies).
 The vaccine took down the 'T reg' cell count in the patients, potentially indicating an overcoming of the cancer's immunoresistance.
 In 2012 a start-up company called Biolife Science was incorporated to develop this immunotherapy.
 Early-stage funding was secured from Australian and US investors in 2013, after which Biolife was taken public in December 2013 in a reverse takeover of an Australian drug development company called Imugene, whose name was retained after the merger.
 Wiedermann joined Imugene's Scientific Advisory Board in January 2014 and was named Chief Scientific Officer of Imugene in June 2015.